It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 Pro tip: one of the best cork flooring options on the market is installed via peel-and-stick tiles, just like the Home Depot peel-and-stick carpet tiles everyone is so keen on these days.

 We’d also urge you to check out this guide to the best bamboo flooring on the market.
-Strand-woven bamboo is way up on the Janka Hardness Scale with classic exotic woods like Brazilian Walnut.
-So if you’re interested in an eco-friendly, sustainable choice, weigh the pros and cons of engineered bamboo flooring.
+Strand-woven bamboo is way up on the Janka Hardness Scale with classic, exotic woods like Brazilian Walnut.
+So, if you’re interested in an eco-friendly, sustainable choice, weigh the pros and cons of engineered bamboo flooring.

 The quick answer?
 There’s no quick answer.
 Sorry to disappoint (we know, we know—total bait-and-switch).
 There are a lot of factors that affect engineered wood’s cost.
 But here’s what we can say.

-• The more exotic and precious the wood, the more you start seeing a gap between solid and engineered wood flooring costs—since engineered wood uses less “real” wood.
+Engineered and solid hardwood floors are generally pretty similar in price for most domestic wood species.
+The more exotic and precious the wood, the more you start seeing a gap between solid and engineered wood flooring costs—since engineered wood uses less “real” wood.

-• If you’re factoring in hardwood flooring’s installed pricing, click-together flooring is usually going to be less expensive than flooring that has to be attached to a subfloor.
-And engineered hardwood is more often sold as click-together flooring than solid hardwood is.
+Translation: if the best hardwood floors for you are all, let’s say, Brazilian Walnut (aka Ipe), your engineered choices are going to be much more affordable than your solid choices.
+If you’re factoring in hardwood flooring’s installed pricing, click-together flooring is usually going to be less expensive than flooring that has to be attached to a subfloor.
+Engineered hardwood is more often sold as click-together flooring than solid hardwood is.
 We’ll talk about that more in a bit, though.

 If we’re talking overall price ranges, here’s how they pan out:

-• Low: solid—$3 to $6 per square foot; engineered—$3 to $5 per square foot
+- Low: solid—$4 to $8 per square foot; engineered—$4 to $7 per square foot

-• Mid: solid—$5 to $10 per square foot; engineered—$5 to $10 per square foot
+- Mid: solid—$8 to $12 per square foot; engineered—$8 to $12 per square foot

-• High: solid—$8 to $18 per square foot; engineered— $8 to $14 per square foot
+- High: solid—$12 to $20 per square foot; engineered—$10 to $16 per square foot

-The cost of engineered wood flooring is also determined by its construction
+The cost of engineered wood flooring is also determined by its construction.

 If engineered wood is your thing (‘cause it’s amazing stuff), you’ll find that aside from species, the cost of engineered wood flooring depends on two main things:

-1. The thickness of the veneer (that top layer of hardwood).
+- The thickness of the veneer (that top layer of hardwood).
 A thicker veneer is pricier, but it’s also able to be refinished—potentially adding decades of extra life to your floors.
 This is much less important, however, if you buy factory-finished engineered wood, which is generally durable enough to avoid regular refinishing.

-Side note: even the best engineered hardwood is not a totally waterproof flooring option.
+Side note: even the best-engineered hardwood is not a totally waterproof flooring option.
 For that, you’re going to want to look into some different types of vinyl flooring.
 That said, engineered hardwood flooring is more tolerant to spills and humidity than solid hardwood is.

 If you’re dreaming of beautiful wood floor designs as far as the eye can see, we don’t blame you.
 There’s nothing classier than some herringbone parquet in the living room or some chevron rows in the hall.
 We’re getting misty-eyed just thinking about it.

 But remember: the more intricate your pattern, the more time it’s probably going to take to install.
 And the more time it takes to install, the pricier it’s going to be.
-So let’s talk about installation, shall we?
+So, let’s talk about installation, shall we?

 You’re going to see a big range in your hardwood flooring installed pricing.
 And it depends on a lot of variables.
 Is labor on the cheaper end in your area?
 Are you going for an intricate design?
 Are you going for a nail-down, glue-down, or click-together floor?
 The list goes on.
-Whatever the case, you’re almost always going to be charged on a square foot basis—not by the hour.
+Whatever the case, you’re almost always going to be charged on a square-foot basis—not by the hour.

 Tongue and groove vs. click-lock installation—what’s the difference?